Self-Predicting Boolean Functions

 \section{High Correlation Sufficient Conditions}

 In this section, we derive sufficient conditions on a function to be SP using various arguments.
 All our conditions will be high correlation ones, i.e., for $\rho_{0}$ larger than some threshold.
-To this end, we will need a simple characterization of monotone SP functions.
-Recall that $x^{n}$ is called a \textit{boundary point} of $f$ if the value of $f(x^{n})$ can be flipped by filliping some single coordinate of $x^{n}$.
+To that end, we will need a simple characterization of monotone SP functions.
+Recall that $x^{n}$ is called a \textit{boundary point} of $f$ if the value of $f(x^{n})$ can be flipped by flipping some single coordinate of $x^{n}$.
 We further say that $x^{n}$ is a \textit{dominating boundary point} of $f$ if $f(x^{n})=1$ (resp. $=-1$) and $f(y^{n})=-1$ (resp. $=1$) for any $y^{n}\prec x^{n}$ (resp. $x^{n}\prec y^{n}$).

-The following is a simple corollary to the fact that monotonicity is preserved by $\sgn T_{\rho}$ (Proposition \ref{prop: Optimal predictor preserves OSM}). \begin{prop} A monotone function is $\rho$-SP if and only if it is $\rho$-SP at all its dominating boundary points. \end{prop} We now may prove that: \begin{prop} Any function is $\rho$-SP for $\rho>2^{\nicefrac{(n-1)}{n}}-1$, and there is no better universal guarantee. \end{prop} \begin{proof} This range corresponds to the values of the crossover probability $\delta\in[0,1-2^{-\nicefrac{1}{n}})$ for which the probability no bit was flipped $(1-\delta)^{n}$, is at least $1/2$.
+The following is a simple corollary to the fact that monotonicity is preserved by $\sgn T_{\rho}$ (Proposition \ref{prop: Optimal predictor preserves OSM}). \begin{prop} A monotone function is $\rho$-SP if and only if it is $\rho$-SP at all its dominating boundary points. \end{prop} We can now prove the following: \begin{prop} Any function is $\rho$-SP for $\rho>2^{\nicefrac{(n-1)}{n}}-1$, and there is no better universal guarantee. \end{prop} \begin{proof} This range corresponds to the values of the crossover probability $\delta\in[0,1-2^{-\nicefrac{1}{n}})$ for which the probability no bit was flipped $(1-\delta)^{n}$, is at least $1/2$.
 This bound is achieved with equality by the OR function $\OR(x^{n})$.
-To see this, note that the OR function is monotone and symmetric with two types of dominating boundary points.
-The first is the all-ones sequence $1^{n}$.
-In this case
+To see this, note that the OR function is monotone and symmetric with a single dominating boundary point $1^{n}$.
+For this point